jkeirstead/lectures/README.md

 Lectures
 ========

-_Build lecture slides and notes from common source_
+_Build Beamer lecture slides and notes from a common source document_

 James Keirstead